How To Use Curl with HTTPS Protocol and URLS?

 If we do not want to use web site provided certificate and provide sites HTTPS certificate manually we can use

 --cert option with the certificate file.
-In this example we will use certificate named
+In this example, we will use a certificate named in

 $ curl -E wk.cert https://www.wikipedia.com

-In some cases we may need to use another certificate chain then internet.
-Certificate chains provide trust relationship between hierarchical certificates where leaf is the site certificate we want to navigate.
-Certificate Authority is the top certificate which is provided by Certification Auhtority firms.
+In some cases, we may need to use another certificate chain then internet.
+Certificate chains provide a trust relationship between hierarchical certificates where the leaf is the site certificate we want to navigate.
+Certificate Authority is the top certificate which is provided by Certification Authority firms.
 We can provide another certificate authority like our company local certificate authority with the

 $ curl --cacert mycompany.cert https://www.mycompany.com